2017 Donald Trump speech in Warsaw: Concerns about terrorism

-While communism no longer poses a threat to Western civilization, another radical ideology is still threatening the Western harmony, Trump said.
+While communism no longer poses a threat to Western civilization, another radical ideology is still threatening Western harmony, Trump said.
 Referring to the terrorist attacks on the United States and Europe, he declared the resolution to stop the spread of terrorism and extremism under the threat of "radical Islamic terror."

-Ongoing wars in the Middle East have led to large numbers of refugee seeking asylum, and European countries were the primary recipients.
+Ongoing wars in the Middle East have led to large numbers of refugees seeking asylum, and European countries were the primary recipients.
 Since the European Union members were required to accept the Quotas of Migrants to alleviate the burden of the main landing sites for the migrants, refugees were swarming into the member states (including Malta, Finland, Ireland, Luxembourg, Latvia, Lithuania, Sweden, Portugal, Estonia, Cyprus, Netherlands, Slovenia, Germany, Belgium, France, Romania, Spain, Croatia, Bulgaria, Slovakia, Austria, Norway, Switzerland, and Liechtenstein) that later caused the refugee crisis.
-However, Poland, Hungary, and the Czech Republic has refused to accept the refugee quotas and rarely admit any asylum-seekers.
-Jaroslaw Kaczyński, the leader of the ruling Law and Justice party, had explained to the public that a part of asylum seekers may cause destruction to the safety and culture of the country.
-Trump, during his presidency, shares the same political views with the party, which Trump himself further endorsed the approach by encouraging the member states of the NATO (North Atlantic Treaty Organization) to demonstrate the belief in the future of the Western survival.
+However, Poland, Hungary, and the Czech Republic have refused to accept the refugee quotas and rarely admit any asylum-seekers.
+Jarosław Kaczyński, the leader of the ruling Law and Justice party, had explained to the public that a part of asylum seekers may cause destruction to the safety and culture of the country.
+Trump, during his presidency, shares the same political views with the party, and Trump himself further endorsed the approach by encouraging the member states of the NATO (North Atlantic Treaty Organization) to demonstrate their belief in the future of Western survival.

 Concerns about Russia's activities

 Trump also said the United States and Poland held mutual values and commitment against Russia's actions and destabilizing activities that supported the hostile regimes including Syria and Iran.

 The U.S. claimed to aim at ceasing the activities of Islamic State (IS) in Syria.
 On the other hand, Russia supported the Assad to secure its military influence in the region.
-There were also speculations suggested that Russia allied with Assad to safeguard the Iran–Iraq–Syria pipeline, and remain control over the European gas market.
+There were also speculations suggested that Russia allied with Assad to safeguard the Iran–Iraq–Syria pipeline and remain control over the European gas market.
 The conflict thus drew the separated standpoint between the western countries and Russia as Trump demonstrated.
 Trump also incidentally spoke of "the steady creep of government bureaucracy" that "drains the vitality and wealth of the people."

 Stress on mutual defense

-Trump also expressed his support of the Article 5, the collective defense commitment of the NATO.
+Trump also expressed his support of Article 5, the collective defense commitment of the NATO.

-According to the collective defense-Article 5, an attack against one ally is considered an attack against all allies.
+According to Collective Defense Article 5, an attack against one ally is considered an attack against all allies.